How Indigenous Knowledge is protected

 As part of our IK work, we've consulted with Aboriginal and Torres Strait Islander peoples and heard:

-- About the important of consultation and consent when IK is being used.
+- about the importance of consultation and consent when IK is being used.

 With this in mind, we're looking at changes and how to work with Aboriginal and Torres Strait Islander peoples to: